Skip to main content

 Search scope

-The agent offers their own mandates.
+The agent only offers their own mandates.
 The hunter searches the entire market, including off-market properties.

 4